Autodesk-Forge/viewer-nodejs-tutorial/README.md

 If you are done with the display of your translated model.
 You can start integrating Viewer interaction with custom JS Extensions.

+You can find more extensions to use with the viewer [here] (https://github.com/Autodesk-Forge/library-javascript-viewer-extensions)

 In your www/js/index.js file, You will find the following simple extensions.
 Make sure you uncomment the following functions.

 ``` js